Reducing Family Homelessness

 - Rapid re-housing to place families in permanent housing as soon as possible—reducing the length of time in and higher costs of emergency and transitional shelter.

 We are also integrating our family homelessness and education work, through partnerships like Schoolhouse Washington.
 Nearly 40,000 of Washington’s public-school students experience homelessness—enough to fill 600 school buses.
-Housing instability profoundly affects students’ health and education, as well as the ability of their parents and caregivers to provide economic, social, and emotional support.
-Linking school systems with public housing authorities and social services means better, more coordinated, stable support for students and families, and that translates into better educational outcomes.
+Housing instability profoundly affects students’ health and education, as well as the ability of parents and caregivers to provide economic, social, and emotional support.
+Linking school systems with public housing authorities and social services means better, more coordinated, more stable support for students and families, and that translates into better educational outcomes.